remla25-team4/operation/README.md

 3. **Logging into Grafana:**
     To log into Grafana, use `admin` for the username and `admin` for the password.

+4. **Import Grafana dashboard:** You may import our Grafana dashboard.
+To do so, import the `Restaurant sentiment dashboard.json` that may be found under the `monitoring/dashboards/`.

 ## Related Repositories